 College officials will grant appropriate transfer hours for prior training upon review, and verification of validity under the Cosmetology Rules, Acts & Regulations by the California Board of Barbering and Cosmetology.

 American Beauty College does not allow award of clock hours for prior experiential learning.
 Occasionally, student's acceptance by the college will depend entirely on the evaluation conducted by the California State Board of Barbering and Cosmetology.
 Before enrolling, it is the student's responsibility to obtain the state's evaluation.
 There is a possibility that no such transfer hours will be granted.

 Freshman Class: The freshman curriculum for each of the course requires a specific number of hours of classroom lectures, demonstrations and student practice.
 The freshman class teaches and introduces the basics of those areas that the student will need to know to pass the California State Board of Barbering and Cosmetology examination.
 From this initial introduction, the student will learn the entire fundamental basics of his/her future career.
-The hours spent in the freshman class are approximately 350 hours for the cosmetology course and approximately 250 hours for the barber course and 50 hours for the Manicuring course.
-Teacher Trainee will vary for the freshman class.
+The minimum hours spent in the freshman class are approximately 250 hours for the cosmetology and barber course, 50 hours for the Manicuring course and varying hours for Teacher Trainee.
 ABC considers the freshman classes to be the foundation for the students learning process.